grafana/mimir/docs/sources/operators-guide/reference-http-api/index.md

 status code gets returned.
 If the block's max time is before the tenant's retention period, a `422` (Unprocessable Entity) status code gets returned.

+The provided `meta.json` file must have a `thanos.files` section with the list of the block's files, otherwise the request will be rejected.

 If the API request succeeds, a sanitized version of the block's `meta.json` file gets uploaded to object storage as `uploading-meta.json`, and a `200` status code gets returned.
 Then you can start uploading files, and once done, you can request completion of the block upload.